 Evidence-Based Care Protocols

 By using these modern, evidence-based methods, doctors can better treat diabetic foot ulcers.
-This improves patients’ lives and quality of care10.
+This improves patients’ lives and quality of care.

 Key Statistics | Value |